nicolewhite/algebra.js/index.md

 ## <a name="fractions"></a> Fractions

 Add, subtract, multiply, and divide fractions by either integers or other fractions.
-Fractions are not automatically reduced; the idea is that you'd use this library for building tutorials, so it would be desirable in some cases to be able to build fractions and display their unreduced form.
+Fractions are not automatically reduced; the idea is that this library will be used for teaching math in some way, so it would be desirable in some cases to be able to build fractions and display their unreduced form.

 ```js
 var frac = new Fraction(1, 2);